harness/developer-hub/release-notes/delegate.md

 #### Hotfix

-- Resolved an issue of missing labels for Karpenter manged nodes.
+- Resolved an issue with missing labels for Karpenter-managed nodes.
 (CCM-18139)

 ## May 2024